-- This school plays a crucial role in preventative education.
+- Birkby Infant and Nursery School plays a crucial role in preventative education.
 Preventative education is most effective in the context of a whole-school or college approach that prepares pupils and students for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobic and sexual violence/harassment, discrimination and prejudice linked to fundamental values. - We will identify and provide opportunities for children to develop skills, concepts, attitudes and knowledge to promote their safety and well-being.